PMArkive/NintendoClients_wiki/BAAS-Server.md

 The baas server manages user accounts and friendships on the Nintendo Switch.

-This server takes form-encoded requests and responds with json-encoding.
+Depending on the method, this server takes form or json encoded requests.
+The server always responds with json encoding.

 * [Headers](#headers)
 * [Methods](#methods)